 This paper explored the geometry of the zbw model in very much detail and calculated the order of magnitude of the anomalous magnetic moment assuming the naked zbw charge has zero rest mass.
-We found an anomalous magnetic moment that is off by a factor of the order of $1/\alpha$ (as compared to the experimentally established value in, for example, the Harvard experiments).
+We found an anomalous magnetic moment that is off by about 25% only (as compared to the experimentally established value in, for example, the Harvard experiments).
 This is encouraging because the calculations show the result will be some function of $\alpha$ and $2\pi$ , and of those two factors only.
-More research is needed to analyze other factors, which include the classical coupling between spin-only and orbital moment which one would expect to see in a one-electron cyclotron.
+More research is needed to reduce the error because of (i) the approximative formulas here and (ii) the need to include an analysis of other factors, which include the classical coupling between spinonly and orbital moment which one would expect to see in a one-electron cyclotron.